orosz-usgs/WQP_UI/README.md

 ## Setup on Linux or MacOS
 To build this application on a linux or Mac OS you can use the dev_install.sh script.
 If you want a fresh install type in:
-`source dev_install.sh --clean`
+`source dev_install.sh`
 This will remove the previous javascript and python dependencies.
 If you don't want to install from scratch, type in:
-`source dev_install.sh`
+`source dev_install.sh --update`
 This will update your javascript and python dependencies.
 Both commands will run the jasmine tests.

 ## Setup on Windows
 To build on Windows, you can use the dev_install.ps1 script.
 If you want a fresh install type in:
-`.\dev_install.ps1 --clean`
+`.\dev_install.ps1`
 This will remove previous javascript and python dependencies.
 If you don't want to install from scratch, type in:
-`.\dev_install.ps1`
+`.\dev_install.ps1 --update`
 This will update javascript and python dependencies.
 Both commands will run the jasmine tests on Windows.

 ## Manual Setup